eastgenomics/ansible-run-monitoring/README.md

 # Ansible Run Monitoring

 Script to automate deletion of local sequencing data from the server and notifying of stale runs (runs older than 1 day without associated Jira ticket or runs older than 30 days without Jira status `ALL SAMPLES RELEASED`).
-An alert will be sent to Slack before the deletion.
+Automated deletion happens every 1st of every month.
+An alert will be sent on the 24th before deletion on the coming 1st.
+If the 24th falls on a weekend, the alert will be sent on the Friday instead.

 ## Script Workflow